privacysandbox/protected-auction-key-value-service/docs/AWS_Terraform_vars.md

     If you want to import an existing public certificate into ACM, follow these steps to [import the certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html).

+-   **data_loading_file_format**

+    Data file format for blob storage and realtime updates.
+See /public/constants.h for possible values.

 -   **data_loading_num_threads**

     the number of concurrent threads used to read and load a single delta or snapshot file from blob